ryan-mcclue/ryan-mcclue/src/knowledge.md

 * Sequential Consistency:
 Doesn't allow instruction reordering, so doesn't maximise hardware speed
 * x86-TSO (Total Store Order):
-All processors agree upon the order in which their write queues are written to memory However, when the write queue is flushed is up to the CPU
+(writes cannot be reordered; reads can be reordered if no preceding write to same location) All processors agree upon the order in which their write queues are written to memory However, when the write queue is flushed is up to the CPU
 * ARM (most relaxed/weak)